Restriction estimates for hyperboloids in higher dimensions via bilinear estimates: The broad-narrow argument

 \subsection{The broad case}

 We first consider the broad case.
 We will need to use the following lemma which is a consequence of Theorem \ref{thm:bilinear} and the fact that $Ef$ is essentially constant at scale one.
+We recall that two caps $\tau_1$ and $\tau_2$ are said to be \textit{strongly separated} if \eqref{eq:bilinearCondition} holds.

 \begin{lemma} Suppose $f$ is supported in $B^{d-1}(0,2)$.
 Let $\tau_1$ and $\tau_2$ be two strongly separated $K^{-1}$-caps.
 Then whenever $p \geq \frac{2(d+2)}{d}$. \end{lemma}

 The proof of this lemma is contained in the proof of Proposition 3.1 in \cite{DZ}, though for completeness we include most of the argument.